cargo-deny

 The bitbucket field (optional)

-Allows you to specify one or more bitbucket.org organizations to allow as git sources.
+Allows you to specify multiple bitbucket.org organizations to allow as git sources.

 [sources.allow-org]